-BTW take a look at the date on the coaster – yes, the U Fleku brewery dates to 1499!
+By the way, take a look at the date on the coaster.
+Yes, the U Fleku brewery dates way back to 1499!

-The interior is homey, warm, and inviting.
+The interior of this brewpub is homey, warm, and inviting.
 There was such a lively buzz in the place that we found it hard to leave.

 Not only does the restaurant serve up great regional cuisine, but they have a cabaret show, plus brewery tours!

 Prague is chock-full of brew-pubs, and Pivovarský dum was one of our favourites.

 Not only does their menu feature traditional Czech cuisine, but they have a beautiful range of interesting beers.
 The best way to taste them is by ordering their beer sampler.

 Note the more interesting flavours you won’t find in most restaurants – nettle, banana, sour cherry, and coffee, just to name a few!